 8. University of Louisville

 The University of Louisville provides students in search of a corrections officer degree program an online BS in Criminal Justice with a specialization in the field of corrections.
-These programs teach communication skills, crowd control, problem-solving skills, as well as to work with inmates who are making their way through rehabilitation programs.
+These accelerated corrections degree programs teach communication skills, crowd control, problem-solving skills, as well as to work with inmates who are making their way through rehabilitation programs.
 Corrections officer degrees are designed to lay the foundation for a successful career in the field.
 The BS in Criminal Justice is a great way to start working toward your future.

 The University of Louisville is one of the best schools of higher learning when it comes to choosing a criminal justice degree.
 Graduates are taught by faculty members who are professionals in the criminal justice and corrections fields.
 Many have worked as law enforcement officers while others have experience in managing facilities that house inmates.
 Once a student graduates, they have both the knowledge and the skills to establish a solid career path.